AuDigitalHealth/ci-medicare-records/pages/_includes/explanationofbenefit-medicare-intro.md

 #####  **Usage Scenarios**
 The following are the usage scenarios expected:
-* DHS Medicare sends MBS records to the My Health Record system
+* Medicare sends MBS records to the My Health Record system
-* DHS Medicare sends PBS records to the My Health Record system
+* Medicare sends PBS records to the My Health Record system

 ##### **Each Explanation of Benefit SHALL have**
 1. a profile assertion to this profile